michellechang02/chat-paper/README.md

 cd backend
 uvicorn main:app --reload
 ```

+Then, navigate to [http://127.0.0.1:8000](http://127.0.0.1:8000) on a web browser.

+Google Chrome is the recommended web browser for running the backend locally.

 To kill the backend, send a SIGINT to the process using ctrl+c.

 ## Deployment of the application